Hiking Distance: 4 - 13 km

 There is an overnight bus from Kyoto and Osaka to Fukuoka, Kumamoto, and Beppu, it takes 10 to 12 hours and the price varies from ¥4000 to ¥10,000, with Fukuoka being the cheapest option.
 Click here for the bus to Fukuoka, here for the bus to Kumamoto, or here for the bus to Beppu.

 There is also an overnight ferry from Osaka to Beppu, and Tokyo to Fukuoka.
-Prices start from ¥9000 and increase if you want a nicer room or to bring your vehicle.
-The ferry is very nice and is an experience in itself.
+Prices start from about ¥7000 and increase if you want a nicer room or to bring your vehicle.
+The ferry is very nice, a lot of fun, and is an experience in itself.
 Click here for Osaka, or here for Tokyo.

 Weather and Seasons